-High and Low Voltage Systems
+High- and Low-Voltage Systems

-WARNING: Do not splice into the high voltage system.
-Voltage in the system can be in the range of 216 to 397-volts.
+NOTICE: Do not splice the high-voltage system.
+Voltage in the system is in the range of 216 to 397 volts.
 Damage may occur to equipment added to the system.

-The high voltage system has a floating ground.
-When the engine is operating or the vehicle is moving, the high voltage generator begins to generate high voltage alternating current (AC) electricity.
-High voltage AC electricity can be consumed or generated by the motor generator, the traction motor or a combination of both motors.
-Excess high voltage current is converted from high voltage AC to high voltage direct current (DC) electrical power inside the motor generator unit and transmitted through the high voltage cables.
-The high voltage DC electrical power is converted to low voltage DC electrical power through the DC/DC converter.
-This low voltage DC electrical power is then supplied to the 12-volt battery through the low voltage battery cables.
+The high-voltage system has a floating ground.
+When the engine is operating or the vehicle is moving, the high-voltage generator begins to generate high voltage, AC electricity.
+High-voltage AC electricity can be consumed or generated by the motor generator, the traction motor or a combination of both motors.
+Excess high-voltage current is converted from high-voltage AC to high-voltage DC electrical power inside the motor generator unit and transmitted through the high-voltage cables.
+The high-voltage DC electrical power is converted to low-voltage DC electrical power through the DC/DC converter.
+This low-voltage DC electrical power is then supplied to the 12-volt battery through the low-voltage battery cables.